janettelau/consumption-patterns/README.md

 Is there a correlation between global income levels (represented by GDP) and obesity rates?
 - The linear regression analysis yields an r² value of 0.008, indicating no significant correlation between global income levels (GDP) and obesity rates.
-- Suggests that income alone is not a strong predictor of obesity
+- Suggests that income alone is not a strong predictor of obesity.
+- An interactive map to show the prevalence of obesity around the globe was plotted.
+Hover over each country, represented by colored dots, to view their detailed information.
+The size of each dot is proportional to the percentage of the population affected by obesity.

 ## Conclusion
 Overall, our analysis demonstrates that income disparities significantly impact the affordability of healthy diets, with higher-income countries showing a lower percentage of populations unable to afford healthy diets and lower costs associated with these diets.
 However, the cost of animal-based foods remains a considerable burden for lower-income groups, particularly in low- and middle-income countries.
 While income is a key factor influencing dietary choices, it only has a weak correlation with obesity rates, suggesting that other factors, such as lifestyle and culture, may also influence obesity prevalence.
 Further research is needed to explore the broader determinants of obesity and dietary choices across income groups.